 In-depth written exposés frequently accompany EnviroNews films, expanding on and extending their scope.
-The unique news platform at www.EnviroNews.com seamlessly integrates with dozens of social-sharing platforms and blogospheres to offer a user-friendly atmosphere for subscribers or registered users to blog and comment, as well as to provide educational and sharing opportunities.
+The unique news platform at www.EnviroNews.com seamlessly integrates with dozens of social-sharing platforms to offer a user-friendly atmosphere for subscribers and registered users to comment and interact, as well as to provide more educational and sharing opportunities.

 Neither EnviroNews USA nor its corresponding local bureaus engage in ambush or “backdoor” interview tactics, and there is no plan to change that.
-Interviews are enlisted via our contributors — who represent a multitude of varying viewpoints and affiliations — through a direct, front-door approach.
+EnviroNews interviewees — who represent a multitude of varying viewpoints and affiliations — are enlisted through a direct, front-door approach.
 EnviroNews’ interview subjects include a vast array of people: environmental professionals, movie stars, rock stars, celebrity (and uncelebrated) activists, governors, mayors, senators, green CEOs, major auto-company executives, refinery and oil company CEOs and presidents, doctors, and whistleblowers — and that’s just for starters.

-Recent in-depth interviews with activists Erin Brockovich and Neil Young have demonstrated strong public faces in the environmental sector, and have helped to drive the EnviroNews brand further wider.
-In stark contrast, anonymous whistleblowers — with their faces obscured and voices altered — trust EnviroNews to protect their identities, where they have a safe platform to impart to viewers truths only they can reveal.
+Recent in-depth, on-camera interviews with activists such as Erin Brockovich, Daryl Hannah, Robert Kennedy Jr., and Neil Young have demonstrated strong public faces in the environmental sector.
+In stark contrast, anonymous whistleblowers — at times, with their faces obscured and voices altered — trust EnviroNews to handle their information and protect their identities, on a safe platform to impart truths only they can reveal.

-EnviroNews is a place where you, your neighbor, or your devoted community journalist can become involved in the debate, as well as contribute information and insight to the ensuing dialog.
-As part of its nationwide expansion goal, EnviroNews has worked with a multitude of journalists and contributors, and carries the hope to creating thousands of jobs in the future in the time-tested, yet largely forgotten art form of investigative reporting.
+EnviroNews is a place where you, your neighbor, and your devoted local journalist can become involved in the debate, as well as contribute information and insight to the ensuing dialog.
+As part of its nationwide expansion goal, the Company has worked with a multitude of journalists and contributors, and carries the hope to creating thousands of jobs in the future in the time-tested, yet largely forgotten art form of investigative reporting.